 Preparations before travel

 Students from some countries are required to obtain a health certificate before they can be granted a visa or admitted to the United Kingdom.
 As this may take time, it is important you find out if you will have to meet this requirement when you enquire about obtaining a visa.

 The College Health Centre advises students to have a Meningitis C vaccination before they come to the UK, if it is available in their home country.
 If you are not able to have this before you travel, the vaccination is available from the College Health Centre for those under the age of 25.

-If you have a long term medical or psychological condition it is a good idea to bring with you to the College Health Centre a brief letter, in English, from your doctor outlining your medical history with a full list of the medication that you are taking.
-You should also plan to bring with you a 4-week supply of your medication, to ensure that you have sufficient whilst you transfer to the UK health system.
+If you have a long term medical or psychological condition it is a good idea to bring a brief letter with you to the College Health Centre.
+The letter should be in English, from your doctor outlining your medical history with a full list of the medication that you are taking.
+You should also plan to bring with you a fout-week supply of your medication, to ensure that you have enough while you transfer to the UK health system.

-Further information on the healthcare is available on their here
+Further information on the healthcare is available here